 One of the most striking physical features of hermit crabs is their eyes.

 Invariably bright and round, the eyes are unmistakable.
-However, their size and prominence don’t mean that hermit crabs have perfect vision.
+However, the size and prominence of the eyes don’t mean that hermit crabs have good vision.

-Hermit crab eye anatomy enables them to see all around.
-Compound eyes mounted on stalks give hermit crabs 360-degree vision.
-This eyesight is restricted.
+Hermit crabs’ eye anatomy enables them to see all around.
+Compound eyes mounted on stalks give hermit crabs 360-degree vision, but their eyesight is restricted.

-How Good is Hermit Crab Vision?
+How Good Is Hermit Crab Vision?

-This means they have a considerably larger range of vision than their size.
-The multitude of lenses and cells also aid in telling the difference between lights and colors.
+This means they have a much greater range of vision than their size.
+The multitude of lenses and cells also helps determine the difference between lights and colors.

 How Does Hermit Crab Vision Work?

-Hermit crabs can see all around them, rapid movement will often elicit a startle response.
-Equally, the ability to absorb and reflect light aids nocturnal eyesight.
+Hermit crabs can see 360 degrees, so rapid movement often elicits a startled response.
+Equally, the ability to absorb and reflect light assists nocturnal eyesight.

 Do Hermit Crabs Recognize Each Other by Sight?